-President & Founder
+Past President & Senior Advisor

-Professional Development & Co-Founder
+Senior Advisor & Co-Founder

-Cyril is a third year medical student at McGill University.
+Cyril is a fourth year medical student at McGill University.
 He holds a BSc and a MSc in physiotherapy from Université de Montréal.
 Being diagnosed with Hemophilia from birth, Cyril has always been in touch with the rare disease community.
 Being a rare patient himself, he wants to inspire the younger generations of patients with hemophilia to chase their dreams and live the life they choose which is why he is part of the Comité Jeunesse de la SCHQ where he organizes empowering activities and hemophilia awareness campaigns.
 Becoming one of the founding members of rareDIG, Cyril wants to improve quality and access to care for rare patients with rare diseases by encouraging medical professionals to adopt attitudes that will benefit patients with rare diseases and by raising awareness for those diseases.